stvnrhodes/CNCAirbrush/Python/readme.txt

 g06 dutycycle hertz  = Turn solenoid on for the specified Hz and duty cycle
-                       (duty cycle is float between 0 and 1, hertz is float) g07 time = Turn solenoid on for the specified time in ms g08 = Query for x, y, z, pan, tilt g0a = Make everything stop
+                       (duty cycle is float between 0 and 1, hertz is float) g07 time = Turn solenoid on for the specified time in ms g0a = Make everything stop

+All commands get a response of the x, y, z, pan, tilt positions

 TODO(4/11/2012):
 Add option to change tilt to image size
 Add option to trigger solenoid (hertz, duty cycle)
 Use kinematics to change xyz on tilt
-Auto update position via events
 Add options  menu with feedrate, reversing motors error if transmit byte count is off

+Auto update position via events - DONE
 Make Run change to Stop when in motion - low priority Add color changing for altered image - low priority Allow holding down buttons - low priority